Igor Naverniouk

 2005

-17th place team ACM International Collegiate Programming Competition World Finals in Shanghai (2nd place in North America).
+17th place team ACM International Collegiate Programming Competition (ICPC) World Finals in Shanghai.

 2004